- Pedro Almodóvar

 - Release Date

 Pedro Almodóvar’s films radiate empathy.
 No matter how his characters transgress convention, pursue desire, or betray themselves and others, the Spanish filmmaker accepts their complexity and motivations without judgment.
 His boundless ability to convey the depth of his characters marks his films, even his most irreverent comedies, with an entrenched humanism.
 Women usually take center stage in Almodóvar’s films, many of them based on his mother.
 The “chicas Almodóvar” have a legacy unto themselves: Carmen Maura, Marisa Paredes, Rossy de Palma, Lola Dueñas, Victoria Abril, Julieta Serrano, and Chus Lampreave.
 For his latest act, he has conjured an incredible performance out of Penélope Cruz, his late-career muse, in Parallel Mothers (Madres paralelas), his twenty-second feature.
 Women again propel the story, with Cruz and newcomer Milena Smit playing characters who exude power and fragility while representing a national conversation about Spanish history.
-Almodóvar crafts a heartrending drama about a mothering impulse to treat wounds and nurture a healthy future, leading to a conversation about the country’s Civil War and Francisco Franco’s subsequent dictatorship.
+Almodóvar crafts a heartrending drama about a mothering impulse to treat wounds and nurture a healthy future, leading to a conversation about his country’s Civil War and Francisco Franco’s dictatorship.

 Parallel Mothers marks the first time Almodóvar has confronted Franco and Spain’s history directly.
 His earliest films actively ignored the past, positing a liberalized and radically transgressive version of Spain as though Francoism had never existed.
 In the late 1990s and early 2000s, his films remarked on Francoism in passing or dealt with the details of history in metaphorical terms—often by portraying stories of personal trauma.
 Live Flesh (1997) features a character born on the last night of a Franco-ordered state of emergency, which acts like a bad luck magnet for the remainder of his life.
 Bad Education (2004) interrogates the ecclesiastical sexual abuse, cover-ups, and repressive Francoist culture using flashbacks and a film-within-a-film device.
 Arguably his best film, Volver (2006) acknowledges that Spain’s history is full of buried secrets and repressed family traumas, and gradually, its characters uncover them in the form of collective therapy.
 Almodóvar’s career-long path has gone from defying the past to healing the national psyche through catharsis.